Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 2. The Student Request for Accommodation Form, along with all required information, must be submitted by the student to the following:

-• The KHSC-KansasCOM Disability Services Coordinator (Office of Student Affairs and Services)- For requests related to reasonable accommodation pertaining to educational programming, services, and activities at KHSC-KansasCOM.
+• The KHSU-KansasCOM Disability Services Coordinator (Office of Student Affairs and Services)- For requests related to reasonable accommodation pertaining to educational programming, services, and activities at KHSU-KansasCOM.

-• The KHSC-KansasCOM Disability Services Coordinator (Facilities)- For requests related to reasonable accommodation pertaining to physical access to campus, buildings, and other facilities at KHSC-KansasCOM.
+• The KHSU-KansasCOM Disability Services Coordinator (Facilities)- For requests related to reasonable accommodation pertaining to physical access to campus, buildings, and other facilities at KHSU-KansasCOM.

 3. All requests for accommodation are evaluated through an interactive process which includes an individualized assessment and interaction between the student and the relevant disability services coordinator.
 The interactive process may include, but is not limited to, a review of the student’s request and substantiating medical/clinical information, an assessment of the student’s abilities, an evaluation of possible reasonable accommodations, and a determination of approved reasonable accommodation(s), if any.